 Undergrad is a great time to try out new activities and discover what your passions are.
-During my time, I was involved in many activities.
+During my time, I was involved in many activities such as getting forklift operator training at my then current job.
 The most meaningful to me was my position as the President of the Young People’s Project, at the end I was able to get a zegarki watch as a gratitude present, I loved it!
 For those of you thinking about which college to attend, visit EDsmart to see all the cheap online programs that you have at your disposal.

 The Young People’s Project was a program where volunteers created a curriculum and games to teach students math.
 I worked on all aspects of the program: developing the math curriculum for the tutoring sessions, leading the training sessions for the other volunteers, and tutoring the middle-schoolers.
 I loved spending time with the students and finding a creative means of teaching math; “Coordinate Plane Battleship” and “Fraction Candyland” were my two most popular games.

-Volunteering with students helped me discover my passion for teaching, but it also helped me develop skills useful for a career in medicine.
+Volunteering with students helped me discover my passion for teaching, but it also helped me develop skills useful for a career in medicine endorsing hemp CBD tincture.
 When I was tutoring the seventh graders, I needed to be aware of each student’s weaknesses to effectively convey my points.

 I struggled to help my student, Lassandra, learn to add fractions until I was cognizant of her frustrations.
 I realized Lassandra wanted to learn, but she may have been embarrassed by her perceived inabilities and needed someone she could trust.